 I want to focus on the end of the chapter, which is probably one of the most convicting and hard-hitting texts in all of Scripture.

-Matthew 7:13-23 ESV “Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-For the gate is narrow and the way is hard that leads to life, and those who find it are few.
-“Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
-You will recognize them by their fruits.
-Are grapes gathered from thornbushes or figs from thistles?
-So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
-A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
-Every tree that does not bear good fruit is cut down and thrown into the fire.
-Thus you will recognize them by their fruits.
-“Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
+Matthew 7:13-23 TLV “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and those who enter through it are many.
+14 How narrow is the gate and difficult the way that leads to life, and those who find it are few.”
+15 “Watch out for false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
+16 You will recognize them by their fruit.
+Grapes aren’t gathered from thorn bushes or figs from thistles, are they?
+17 Even so, every good tree produces good fruit, but the rotten tree produces bad fruit.
+18 A good tree cannot produce bad fruit, nor can a rotten tree produce good fruit.
+19 Every tree that does not produce good fruit is chopped down and thrown into the fire.
+20 So then, you will recognize them by their fruit.
+21 “Not everyone who says to Me, ‘Lord, Lord!’ will enter the kingdom of heaven, but he who does the will of My Father in heaven.
+22 Many will say to Me on that day, ‘Lord, Lord, didn’t we prophesy in Your name, and drive out demons in Your name, and perform many miracles in Your name?’
+23 Then I will declare to them, ‘I never knew you.
+Get away from Me, you workers of lawlessness!’”

-2 Corinthians 6:14-7:1 ESV “Do not be unequally yoked with unbelievers.
-For what partnership has righteousness with lawlessness?
-Or what fellowship has light with darkness?
-What accord has Christ with Belial?
-Or what portion does a believer share with an unbeliever?
-What agreement has the temple of God with idols?
-For we are the temple of the living God; as God said, “I will make my dwelling among them and walk among them, and I will be their God, and they shall be my people.
-Therefore go out from their midst, and be separate from them, says the Lord, and touch no unclean thing; then I will welcome you, and I will be a father to you, and you shall be sons and daughters to me, says the Lord Almighty.
-Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.”
+2 Corinthians 6:14-7:1 TLV “Do not be unequally yoked with unbelievers.
+For what partnership is there between righteousness and lawlessness?
+Or what fellowship does light have with darkness?
+15 What harmony does Messiah have with Belial?
+Or what part does a believer have in common with an unbeliever?
+16 What agreement does God’s Temple have with idols?
+For we are the temple of the living God—just as God said, “I will dwell in them and walk among them; and I will be their God, and they shall be My people.
+17 Therefore, come out from among them, and be separate, says Adonai.
+Touch no unclean thing.
+Then I will take you in.
+18 I will be a father to you, and you shall be My sons and daughters, says Adonai-Tzva’ot.”
+7:1 Therefore, since we have these promises, loved ones, let us cleanse ourselves from all defilement of body and spirit, perfecting holiness in the fear of God.”

-1 Thessalonians 4:3-8 ESV “For you know what instructions we gave you through the Lord Jesus.
-For this is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you knows how to control his own body in holiness and honor, not in the passion of lust like the Gentiles who do not know God; that no one transgresses and wrong his brother in this matter because the Lord is an avenger in all these things, as we told you beforehand and solemnly warned you.
-For God has not called us for impurity but in holiness.
-Therefore whoever disregards this, disregards not man but God, who gives his Holy Spirit to you.”
+1 Thessalonians 4:3-8 TLV “For this is the will of God—your sanctification: to abstain from sexual immorality; 4 to know, each of you, how to gain control over his own body in holiness and honor— 5 not in the passion of lust like the pagans who do not know God; 6 and not to overstep his brother and take advantage of him in this matter— because the Lord is the avenger in all these things, as we told you before and solemnly warned you.
+7 For God did not call us to impurity, but in holiness.
+8 Consequently, the one who rejects this is not rejecting man, but God, who gives His Ruach ha-Kodesh to you.”

 Scripture is clear.
-As believers, we are called to a certain way of life.
+As believers, we are called to a particular way of life.
 Paul wrote to Timothy and told him to keep watch over his life and doctrine.
-Leaders are held to a higher standard and will receive a stricter judgment, but that does not excuse believers from watching over their life and doctrine as well.
+Leaders are held to a higher standard and will receive a stricter judgment, but that does not excuse believers from watching over their lives and doctrine.

 The gate for every believer is narrow, and the way is hard.
 The word narrow defined in the Vine’s Expository Dictionary means, “hemmed in.
 The way is rendered “narrow” by the divine conditions, which make it impossible for any to enter who think the entrance depends upon self-merit, or who still incline toward sin, or desire to continue in evil.”

-The grace of God doesn’t allow for lawless living, we are to be separate from the world.
-Our gospel presentation shouldn’t look like the world.
-We shouldn’t use secular music to draw the world in, we don’t change the message.
-Paul said that the message of the cross is foolishness to them that are perishing and the gospel is the power of God unto salvation.
-The gospel, not your testimony and not a miracle, the gospel is the power of God unto salvation.
+The grace of God doesn’t allow for lawless living; we are to be separate from the world.
+Therefore, our gospel presentation shouldn’t look like the world.
+We shouldn’t use secular music to draw the world in; we don’t change the message.
+Paul said that the message of the cross is foolishness to them that are perishing, and the gospel is the power of God unto salvation.
+The gospel, not your testimony and not a miracle; the gospel is the power of God unto salvation.

-Not only are we admonished to walk a narrow path but we are warned against false prophets (false proclaimers) in sheep’s clothing who are wolves.
-These are teachers who don’t call you to repentance, who make the Bible about you, they preach a different gospel.
+Not only are we admonished to walk a narrow path, but we are warned against false prophets (false proclaimers) in sheep’s clothing who are wolves.
+These teachers don’t call you to repentance, who make the Bible about you; they preach a different gospel.
 They are the ones Paul warned about, who turn the grace of God into lawlessness.
-Much of the Church today are scared to death of legalism, but they do not worry about lawlessness.
-Sin is lawlessness.
-Lawlessness leads to lewdness.
-We cannot afford to wander onto the broad path.
+Many in the Church are scared to death of legalism, but they do not worry about lawlessness.
+Sin is lawlessness; we cannot afford to wander onto the broad path.

 We may think we are secure because we made a profession of faith at one time but look at the words of Jesus, “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day, many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”